hardaker/draft-hardaker-dnsop-intentionally-temporarily-insecure/draft-hardaker-dnsop-intentionally-temporarily-insecure.md

 # Transitioning temporarily through insecurity

-An alternate approach, especially when the toolsets being used do not provide easy algorithm rollover approaches, is to intentionally make the zone become insecure while the algorithm is swapped.
-This means removing all DS records from the parent zone during the removal of the old key and the introduction of a new key with a new algorithm.
+An alternate approach to rolling DNSKEYs, especially when the toolsets being used do not provide easy algorithm rollover approaches, is to intentionally make the zone become insecure while the DNSKEYs and algorithms are swapped.
+At a high level, this means removing all DS records from the parent zone during the removal of the old key and the introduction of a new key using a new algorithm.
 Zone TTLs may be significantly shortened during this period to minimize the period of insecurity.

-Below are the steps required by this alternate transition mechanism.
-Note that there are still two critical waiting timing requirements (steps 2 and 6) that must be followed carefully.
+Below are the enumerated steps required by this alternate transition mechanism.
+Note that there are still two critical waiting time requirements (steps 2 and 6) that must be followed carefully.

 1. Optional: lower the TTLs of the zone's DS record (if possible) and the SOA's negative TTL (MINIMUM) {{RFC1035}}.